 Paula’s Texas Lemon

 If your palate prefers something a little sweeter, then Paula’s Texas Lemon may be right up your alley.
 Paula’s Texas Lemon is a lemon-flavored liquor that is perfect for mixing in your favorite tart cocktails.
 The lemon drink comes from the spirit distiller, Paula’s Texas Spirits.
 Creator Paula Angerstein started the liquor line as an homage to the sweet flavors of Italian liqueurs like limoncello.
 She based her craft liquor business in Austin and was the first woman to get started in the distilling business in Texas.
 Paula’s Texas Spirits also produces an orange and grapefruit flavor in their line, perfect for margaritas.
 Angerstein is also a fan of unique mixer recipes, blending beer and spirits from her company’s beverage line for avant-garde tastes.

 Balcones Distilling Rumble Cask Reserve

-Anyone who lives in Texas also has to try Rumble Cask Reserve from local spirits business, Balcones Distilling.
+Anyone who lives in Texas also has to try Rumble Cask Reserve from the local liquor store, Balcones Distilling.
 Balcones Distilling started in Waco, Texas in 2008 and produced its first products the following year.
 Rumble Cask Reserve is a signature whiskey that truly captures the Texas identity and way of life.
 Instead of using grains to create this smooth flavor, Balcones Distilling brings together a variety of local ingredients, such as honey, figs, and Turbinado sugar.
 The mash is distilled two times in copper pots and then aged in virgin American oak casks.
-The end result is a dark, spicy drink that is closer to a bourbon than a whiskey.
+The end result is a dark, spicy drink that is closer to bourbon than whiskey.